 What’s the difference between net zero emissions, carbon neutrality and traditional emissions reductions?

+Unlike traditional methods focusing exclusively on reducing direct and indirect emissions, net zero emissions goals represents a global strategy.
 This includes not only reducing emissions, but also offsetting residual emissions through recognized and effective practices such as the voluntary carbon market.

 Apart from the net zero definition, other related concepts are worth mentioning.
 Net-zero-emissions still differs from carbon-neutral (climate neutral) targets in being more precise about carbon-offset criteria, as presented in the table below:

-Carbon Neutrality and Net Zero Definition Comparison
+Carbon Neutrality or Net Zero ?

-Carbon neutrality Net zero
+Carbon Neutrality Net Zero

 Definition Term coined under the Kyoto Protocol in the late 1990s.
 A company achieves carbon neutrality when its greenhouse gas (GHG) emissions are fully offset (in equivalent tons) by carbon credits.
 (The definition of carbon neutrality does not therefore imply any notion of upstream decarbonization through reduction projects).
 According to the IPCC, the net zero definition is reached when global emissions of greenhouse gases caused by human activities are fully offset by absorptions of the same gases, also due to human actions.